RustInFinance/etradeTaxReturnHelper/README.md

 Project that parse e-trade PDF brokerage statements and compute total gross gain and tax paid in US that are needed for tax return forms out of US.

 ### Data for Tax form from captial gains (PIT-38 in Poland)
+1. Install this program: `cargo install etradeTaxReturnHelper`
-1) Download PDF documents from a year you are filling your tax return form for example: Brokerage Statement <xxx>.pdf
+2. Download PDF documents from a year you are filling your tax return form for example: `Brokerage Statement <xxx>.pdf`:
-2) Install this program: cargo install etradeTaxReturnHelper
+    1. Login to e-trade, navigate to Documents/Brokerage Statements
+    2. Select date period
+    3. Download all `ACCOUNT STATEMENT` documents
-3) Run: etradeTaxReturnHelper <your PDF documents that MAY contains dividends transaction e.g. "*.pdf">
+3. Run: `etradeTaxReturnHelper <your PDF documents that MAY contains dividends transaction e.g. "*.pdf">`

 ### License
 BSD 3-Clause License